 Opinion | Republicans lied about the need for a Jan.
 6 commission.
-There was a lot it could have uncovered.
+There is a lot it already uncovered.

 Moreover, the cooperation the committee has received from Trump administration officials, including former attorney general William P. Barr, means we might get unique insight into the effort to discredit mail-in ballots well in advance of the election.
 This will be essential, especially because one party is actively attempting to create a false account of events.

-Even before the select committee’s anticipated hearings take place, is has provided a more complete perspective on the insurrection.
-Far from an effort to overturn the election by inflaming a mob, this was a multipronged coup attempt involving arguably dozens of officials in the federal government and state governments.
+Even before the select committee’s anticipated hearings take place, it has provided a more complete perspective on the insurrection.
+Far from a single effort to overturn the election by inflaming a mob, this was a multipronged coup attempt involving arguably dozens of officials in the federal government and state governments.
 The unwillingness of the participants to blow the whistle in real time — including those who resigned quietly — should shock and dismay Americans.

 Part of the Jan.
 6 committee’s mandate is to uncover the details and extent of the plot with an eye toward fixing the institutions and rules that Trump and his team tried to exploit.
 In addition to identifying those potential reforms, there also is particular interest in knowing which former officials balked at facilitating a coup (e.g., U.S. attorney for the Northern District of Georgia Byung J. Pak, acting attorney general Jeffrey Rosen) and which eagerly participated in the seditious plot.
 The public should know who betrayed their trust and deserves the opprobrium of their fellow Americans, even if their actions are not subject to prosecution.